salrashid123/vault_gcp/README.md

 vault auth enable gcp
 ```

 Now create a new service account.
-This is the service accout a user will have and use to authenticate against vault.
+This is the service account a user will have and use to authenticate against vault.

 ```bash
 export PROJECT_ID=`gcloud config get-value core/project`